amitsrivastava42/Zimbra/README.md

 # Zimbra
-The script available here helps to fix issue related the to the zimbra.
+The script available here helps to fix issue related to the zimbra.